TurtleWrangler/DatabaseManagementProject/DatabaseProject/README.txt

 - Open Visual Studio and VS Code

 Step 2:
-- In VS Code, open the ?????? folder
+- In VS Code, open the DatabaseProject folder
     - Open a terminal and type "cd app"

 Step 3:
-- In Visual Studio, open the TMS_API.sln file located in the following location ""
+- In Visual Studio, open the TMS_API.sln file located in the following location "DatabaseProject\API\TMS_API"

 Step 4:
-- In MySQL, create a connection with the following information:
+- In MySQL, create a basic connection to a database
-    - Hostname:
-    - Port:
-    - Username:
-    - Password:
+    - Run the database scripts located in DatabaseScripts folder

 Step 5:
 - In VS Code, once you cd into app, type npm install to install the node_modules folder